human-conf/human23/_pages/program.md

 The link for the event on Zoom will be provided later.
 We will use Slido during [Q&A and interactive sessions](https://app.sli.do/event/c5h6G2qDj6V7751kHNdfkA).
-Authors, presenters, and their audience are encouraged to <strong>raise controversial statements about utilizing humanities during SE research.</strong>
+Authors, presenters, and the audience are encouraged to <strong>raise controversial statements about utilizing humanities during SE research.</strong>
 These statements will be collected during the workshop and discussed during the round-table discussions.

+## Post-Workshop Technical Paper

+We plan to publish a workshop memorandum paper with the summaries of the presentations and the discussions, as well as ideas for future research and the potential continuation of the workshop.
+All participants are free to join as authors.
+Details will be published later.

 ## Workshop Schedule